Hurricane Epsilon (2020): Elsewhere

 Rough surf from Hurricane Epsilon impacted the Leeward Islands, Greater Antilles, and the Lucayan Archipelago.
 While weakening, Epsilon brought swells of up to 23 ft to the coast of Atlantic Canada.
 Moisture from the storm, along with a cold front, also brought gusty winds and rainfall to the region.
 Wind gusts up to 37 mph impacted the Avalon Peninsula during the evening of October 24, where rainfall totals of up to 1.9 in were recorded.
 In Portugal, the remnants of Epsilon produced one of the largest October swells on record in Nazaré.

 Naming

-In March 2021, the World Meteorological Organization (WMO) announced that the Greek Alphabet would be discontinued from use as an auxiliary list, and would instead be replaced with an auxiliary list consisting of 21 given names if the regular naming list is exhausted.
-Thus, the name Epsilon will no longer be used to name another Atlantic hurricane.
+The 2020 season was the second (along with 2005) in which an alphabetic list of 21 storm names had been exhausted, necessitating use of the Greek alphabet auxiliary list.
+In March 2021, the World Meteorological Organization replaced that auxiliary list with a new 21-name supplemental list.
+As a result, the letter Epsilon will not be used to name another Atlantic hurricane.